Riminder/docs-api/api-reference/profile-api/post-profile-indexing.md

 ---
-description: This endpoint allows you to index new Profile.
+description: This endpoint allows you to index new Profile object.
 ---

 # POST: /profile/indexing